-The California State Board of Optometry's (hereafter Board) mission is to serve the public and optometrists by promoting and enforcing laws and regulations, which protect the health and safety of California's consumers and to ensure high quality care.
+The California State Board of Optometry's (hereafter Board) mission is to protect the health and safety of California consumers through licensing, registration, education, and regulation of the practice of Optometry and Opticianry.serve the public and optometrists by promoting and enforcing laws and regulations, which protect the health and safety of California's consumers and to ensure high quality care.

-In keeping with its mandate to protect the consumer of optometric services from the unsafe, incompetent and/or negligent optometrists, the Board has adopted the following recommended guidelines for disciplinary orders and conditions of probation for violations of the Optometry Practice Act.
+In keeping with its mandate to protect the consumer of optometric/opticianry services from the unsafe, incompetent and/or negligent optometrists, the Board has adopted the following recommended guidelines for disciplinary orders and conditions of probation for violations of the Optometry Practice Act he Business and Professions Code.